 As March arrives, winter starts to beat its retreat.
 Daffodil stalks start to appear under frosty mulch.
 Red-breasted robins begin to flock to lawns and trees.
-Spring break revelers start to make their plans.
+Spring break revellers start to make their plans.
 And more and more visitors make it a point to explore Virginia Beach.
-March is a transition month: it can still be pretty cold, but signs of spring are all around (and most snow storms tend to a thing of the past).
+March is a transition month: it can still be pretty cold, but signs of spring are all around (and most snowstorms tend to be a thing of the past).

-There's plenty to do in Virginia Beach in March.
-Read below for six of them.
+There’s plenty to do in Virginia Beach in March.
+Read below for seven of them.

 1. Enjoy Outdoor Patio Dining at the Oceanfront

 There are plenty of delicious Virginia Beach restaurants that offer outdoor dining.
 With the weather warming up, it is perfect for a brunch or lunch outside overlooking the Virginia Beach Oceanfront.
 Dining options that offer patio seating facing the beach are Mahi-Mah’s, Catch 31, Neptune’s Restaurant, Belvedere Coffee Shop, and more.